-“The IRB received your request (dated ‘x’), concerning a single case report you wish to publish.
-The JHM IRBs have determined that a case report does not produce generalizable knowledge, nor is it an investigation of an FDA regulated product.
-IRB review is not required for this activity.”
+“The IRB received your request (dated ‘x’), concerning a single case report or case series you wish to publish.
+The JHM IRBs have determined that a case report or case series involving three or fewer patients does not produce generalizable knowledge, nor is it an investigation of an FDA-regulated product.
+IRB review and approval are not required for this activity.”

-NOTE: Case reports for publication must be prepared in accord with the requirements of the HIPAA privacy regulations.
-Any use or disclosure of PHI must be done with authorization of the patient, or, if the patient is deceased, authorization of the patients family.
-Publication of a case report is a disclosure of PHI.
-The HIPAA Privacy Office should be consulted prior to submission of the case report to assure proper authorization was obtained.
+NOTE: Case reports/series for publication must be prepared in accordance with the requirements of the HIPAA privacy regulations.
+Any use or disclosure of PHI must be authorized by the patient, or, if the patient is deceased, the patient’s family.
+Publication of a case report containing PHI is a disclosure of PHI.
+The Privacy Officer or designated HIPAA authority at the applicable location within the Organization should be consulted prior to submission of the case report/series to ensure proper authorization was obtained if necessary.

 Case Report Publication Guidance: IRB Review and HIPAA Compliance